Finist'air

 Finist'air is a French regional airline based at Brest Bretagne Airport.
 It provides passenger service, air taxi, and freight transport and currently transports 3,000 passengers annually.

 History

 Finist'air was founded in 1981 by the government of the Finistère departément to transport passengers between Ouessant (in the Ponant Islands) and Brest.
 It was taken over by W3 in March 2020.

 Destinations

-Two daily flights are scheduled on a Brest-Ouessant route.
+Two daily flights are operated on the Brest-Ouessant route.

+Seasonal flights from Brest to Jersey, and from Jersey to Alderney are operated in the summer.

 Fleet

-The airline has one new Cessna 208 Caravan.
+In the past years the airline has always operated Cessna aircraft such as Cessna 207, Cessna 208, Cessna 210.
+The airline now flies a Cessna 208 Caravan.